Time in the Gallery will be spent discovering paintings that demonstrate the breadth of the collection in terms of time, subject, and technique.

 Landscapes, portraits and identity, still life, the human figure

-Pupils will be given an overview of their chosen genre, looking at how it has been approached by different artists working across the periods covered in the collection.
-Specialist educators will guide learners through the key elements of composition in their chosen genre and encourage them to compare variations of style and technique.
+Students will be given an overview of their chosen genre, looking at how it has been approached by different artists working across the periods covered in the collection.
+Specialist educators will guide students through the key elements of composition in their chosen genre and encourage them to compare variations of style and technique.